farooqkhan003/CareAxiom-HRMS/README.md

 # CareAxiom-HRMS
-Kindly follow the mentioned (rough) steps to setup project.
+Kindly follow the mentioned (rough and incomplete) steps to setup project.
 You may choose any operating environment, i.e `Windows` or `Linux`.
 Though Linux will be preferred.
 Note that these steps are specific to `Ubuntu`.
 Other operating systems may differ slightly.

+/* Kindly ask me if there is some confusion regarding these steps.
+Since they are not detailed, therefore there is a good chance of making mistake if you are setting up Git and project for the first time */

 1) Download and install `github`